The Basics of Medicine

 3. Use a format that helps you – some people prefer to type, some to handwrite, some to dictate into their phone as an audio journal.
 Some people blog online because they’re inspired by having an online audience, some want to keep their thoughts private, some do a mix of both.
 Doodling and illustration are also encouraged!

 4. Over the summer, HPA will post “pre-health ponderings” on our Facebook page.
 These questions make good journal prompts.
 You can view last summer’s posts on the Premed Pondering section of our Facebook page.

 Question: Dear HPA – I have heard that it’s harder for international students to get into medical school.
 Is this true?
 If so, why?

-Answer: It is statistically more difficult for international students to be accepted into medical school, and once a student is accepted, there are also financial considerations that can create a barrier.
-According to AAMC statistics , in 2014, of the 1,160 MD applicants whose legal residence was outside of the US, 130 matriculated to medical school, for a matriculation rate of about 11% (vs. 41% for all applicants).
+Answer: It is statistically more difficult for students who are not US citizens to be accepted into medical school, and once a student is accepted, there are also financial considerations that can create a barrier.
+According to AAMC statistics, in 2017, there were 1,529 allopathic medical school (MD) applicants whose legal residence was outside of the US.
+Of those, 200 matriculated to medical school, for a matriculation rate of about 13% (vs. 41% for all applicants).
 There are some US medical schools that do not accept international students and some that limit international acceptances to Canadian citizens.
 Once an international student is admitted, the financial aid options at many schools are more limited than they are for US citizens.
-Over the past four years, we have had about 10 international students who matriculated to medical school, so it certainly isn’t impossible, but it is important to have a realistic understanding of the obstacles that international students may face.
-Please refer to the International Students section of the HPA website for more information, or come in to meet with an advisor to discuss your plans. ♦
+Over the past four years, we have had about 10 international/DACA students who matriculated to medical school, so it certainly isn’t impossible, but it is important to have a realistic understanding of the obstacles that international students may face.
+Please refer to the International Students and DACA Students sections of the HPA website for more information, or come in to meet with an adviser to discuss your plans.

 Medical School Visits